RichieDebug/RichieDebug/README.md

 - 👋 Hi, I’m @RichieDebug;
-- 👀 I’m a aerospace engineering studnet at San Jose State Universty;
+- 👀 I’m currently a senior Aerospace Engineering studnet at San Jose State Universty;
-- 🌱 I’m currently learning control systems, propulsion
+- 🌱 I’m currently learning control systems and propulsion;
 - 📫 You can reach me through (https://www.linkedin.com/in/richielamsjsu/);
+- Thank you;